 YouTube is the second biggest search engine in the world behind Google.
 Think about what you can do to build a YouTube presence and how you can then use this to generate leads and subscriptions.

-Other video tools, such as Wistia, allow you to harness email addresses in order for the viewer to watch, but make sure it’s some seriously engaging content, otherwise the viewer might not be bothered.
+Other video tools, such as Wistia, allow you to harness email addresses in order for the viewer to watch but make sure it’s some seriously beneficial or desirable content, otherwise, the viewer might not be bothered.

 To their own detriment, many small businesses merely opt for a Facebook page or listing on Google instead of their own website, and thus lack the authenticity, gravitas and simplicity that is synonymous with a website.
 Check out our blog on how to build a website for your small business.